 Are you a company looking to establish your brand?
 A business seeking to connect and inform employees?
 Maybe you want to sell products and services, or even provide an outlet for creatives.
 These are just some examples of publishing goals.

 Those who have paved the way in publishing agree that “today’s magazines are lifestyle products.”
 What does that mean?
 It means that you must identify want your audience wants to buy.
 Therefore, you should understand B2B (business to business) and B2C (business to customer) operations.
 Essentially, your magazine is a platform for building other businesses– such as event planning or retail .

 For example, highly successful online food and drink magazine, The Taste Mag, has the following goal: “bring local Irish flair to anyone around the world” .
 This approach is both personal and enticing, giving people an insider look at life in a corner of the globe apart from theirs.

 2. Align goals with format

 Let us revisit the above example.
-They wanted took local experiences global.
+The Taste Mag wanted to takelocal experiences global.
 5 years later they have over 19 million readers worldwide.
-Issuu brings starting a magazine into the year 2020.

 Sure, pdfs are accessible.
 But, they’re not mobile-optimized and must be downloaded–thus resulting in lower readership.
 The effort is low, but so is the impact on readers (and you cannot collect reader data this way) .
 Which is why Issuu created the flip-book reader and personalized embed for eliminating pdf struggles.
 You can even collect publication and page-level statistics!